Release notes

 Added: New template

-Organizations can use templates of algorithm descriptions from vendors in the web form.
-From now on, organizations can also use the new template to publish the description of the algorithm "Facial Comparison – Identity Verification Tool at Municipal Counters" (from Oribi Software BV).
+In the web form, organizations can use templates for algorithm descriptions from suppliers.
+From now on, organizations can also use the new template to publish the description of the algorithm 'Facial Comparison – tool for identity verification at the municipal counter' (from Oribi Software BV).

 April 2025